-Your caregiver will ask about your medical history.
-He will do a physical exam and tests to check for other medical conditions.
-You may have any of the following:
+Your healthcare provider will ask about your medical history.
+He or she will do a physical exam and tests to check for other medical conditions.
+You may also need any of the following:

-- Chest CT scan: A special x-ray machine uses a computer to take pictures of your lungs and your airway.
-It may be used to check for damage or other problems.
+- X-ray or CT scan pictures may be taken of your lungs and your airway.
+The pictures may be used to check for damage or other problems.

 If you have other medical conditions and poor health, you will need to stay in a hospital for treatment.
-Your caregiver will treat conditions that weaken your immune system.
+Your healthcare provider will treat conditions that weaken your immune system.
 You may need to stop taking certain medicines or getting treatments that weaken your immune system.
-You may have one or more of the following:
+You may need any of the following:

-- Oxygen: You may need extra oxygen to help you breathe easier.
+- Extra oxygen may be needed to help you breathe easier.
 It may be given through a plastic mask over your mouth and nose, or it may be given through nasal prongs.
 These are short, thin tubes that rest just inside your nose.
-Tell your caregiver if your nose gets dry or if the mask or prongs bother you.
-Ask your caregiver before you take off your oxygen.
-Never smoke or let anyone else smoke in the same room while your oxygen is on.
-Doing so may cause a fire.

 - You have a fever.

-- You have chills, or feel weak or achy.
+- You have chills, or you feel weak or achy.

 - You have new signs or symptoms.